sahoo-pradeep/payment-card-flutter/README.md

 _USP: Zero data usage, Zero Permissions required_

-## Keep your Debit/Credit details here so that you don't to search for your wallet.
+_Use: Keep your Debit/Credit details here so that you don't to search for your wallet._

 ## Setup
 1. Install android-sdk (Search in intelliJ preference and get it done)